silviu-dev/Loz/README.md

 # Loz

-C++ 17 implementation of the Bob Nystrom's programming language Lox described in his book, [Crafting Interpreters](https://www.craftinginterpreters.com/)
+Loz is a C++ 17 implementation of the Bob Nystrom's programming language Lox described in his book, [Crafting Interpreters](https://www.craftinginterpreters.com/)

-## Build the soruce code and run
+## Build the soruce code and run the interpreter

 Build dependencies:
 - cmake version 3.20.0 or upper